Will Bayern team-mates Manuel Neuer and Lennart Karl link up again at the World Cup this summer?

 Maximilian Beier

-The 23-year-old has capitalised on the patchy form of his Dortmund teammate Adeyemi to become a regular starter under Niko Kovač this season.
-With a record of eight goals and six assists in 24 Bundesliga matches this term, the calls for him to return to the national team have grown steadily of late.
+The 23-year-old has become a regular starter at Dortmund under Niko Kovač this season.
+With nine goals and five assists over the past term, the calls for him to return to the national team have grown.
 However, Beier, who can play just about anywhere across the forward line, is yet to start a game under Nagelsmann, having only been used as a late sub in his seven previous caps.

 Niclas Füllkrug

-At Euro 2024, Niclas Füllkrug became a key member of Germany’s squad after scoring twice in Germany's five games on home soil.
-However, after several injury setbacks and a failed move to West Ham United, the 33-year-old’s chances of doing something similar at the World Cup look remote.
-A loan move to AC Milan has revived his prospects somewhat, although it remains to be seen whether his record of one goal in 13 Serie A games will be enough to force his way back into Nagelsmann’s plans.
+Füllkrug became a key member of Germany’s squad at Euro 2024 after scoring twice in Germany's five games on home soil.
+However, after several injury setbacks and reduced playing time following a move to West Ham United, the 33-year-old’s chances of doing something similar at the World Cup look remote.
+A loan move to AC Milan has revived his prospects somewhat, although it remains to be seen whether his record of one goal in 19 Serie A games will be enough to force his way back into Nagelsmann’s plans.

 Tim Kleindienst

-Borussia Mönchengladbach forward Tim Kleindienst has been out of action all season due to a knee injury.
-It could hardly have come at a worse time for the forward, who, prior to the setback, had scored four goals in six international matches for Germany.
-With that record in mind, a return to the national team is a distinct possibility if the 30-year-old can get back to full fitness – and get back among the goals for Gladbach.
+Borussia Mönchengladbach forward Kleindienst was out of action for almost the entire season due to a knee injury.
+That could hardly have come at a worse time for the forward, who, prior to the setback, had scored four goals in six international matches for Germany.
+A late cameo appearance against Hoffenheim on the final day bodes well for a full return next season but is unlikely to be enough for inclusion in a World Cup squad.